tomazweiss/tomazweiss.github.io/_posts/2025-03-27-stackoverflow_decline.md

 This could be due to the fact that questions in these areas frequently involve frontend and UI-related challenges or require visual explanations with screenshots, elements where AI-generated responses still struggle to provide adequate support.

-A comprehensive interpretation of these results is left to readers with a deeper understanding of the listed technologies.
+A more comprehensive interpretation of these results is left to readers with a deeper understanding of the listed technologies.